microsoft/semantic-kernel/python/samples/concepts/model_as_a_service/README.md

 The new service will automatically get picked up to run against the dataset.

 The default models are selected based on the benchmark results reported on page 6 of the paper [**Phi-3 Technical Report:
 A Highly Capable Language Model Locally on Your Phone**](https://arxiv.org/pdf/2404.14219).
 In theory, Phi3-small will perform better than Phi3-mini, which will perform better than Llama3-8b.
-You should see the same result when you run this sample, though the numbers will not be the same, because this sample employes zero-shot learning whereas the report employed 5-shot learning.
+You should see the same result when you run this sample, though the numbers will not be the same, because this sample employs zero-shot learning whereas the report employed 5-shot learning.

 Follow the steps [here](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/deploy-models-serverless?tabs=azure-ai-studio) to deploy models of your choice.